CodeLouisville/CodeLouisvilleStudentToolkit/Code-Louisville-Student-Toolkit.md

 ### Browser

   At end of course, Code Louisville FEWD projects are checked on a Chrome browser.
 There is no requirement that your project has to work on any other browser.
 Chrome and Firefox are good choices to develop against; Edge, Safari and Opera less so.
-Since Internet Explorer has been abandonded by Microsoft, there is little reason to develop for it except as an exercise in pain.
+Since Internet Explorer has been abandoned by Microsoft, there is little reason to develop for it except as an exercise in pain.

   Whatever browser you choose, learn to use its built-in developer inspection tools.
 These tools can give you a large amount of information about the behavior of your website, such as: Where does a certain element get its styling?
 Why is my JavaScript returning the wrong results?
 And, why is an image not being found?
 Developer tools allow you single-step through a JavaScript program, and alter CSS statements within the browser to immediately debug styling problems.